nus-cs2113-AY2122S2/tp/docs/UserGuide.md

 <hr>

 ## _Group Management_
 > A group represents one or more individuals.
-The only benefit of a group is to quickly identify a group of individuals
+The only purpose of a group is to quickly identify a group of individuals
 > without having to manually enter their details one by one when creating a session.
-> This is mainly to improve user experience when using SplitLah.

 <br>